rticommunity/rticonnextdds-examples/examples/persistent_storage/README_DATABASES.txt

 Create a MySQL Account
 ----------------------
-Before you run this HelloWorld example using MySQL, you need to obtain a MySQL user account from your database administrator.
-If you are acting as your own database administrator, start mysql from the command prompt to connect to the MySQL server as the MySQL root user:
+Before you run this example using MySQL, you need to obtain a MySQL user account from your database administrator.
+If you are acting as your own database administrator, start MySQL from the command prompt to connect to the MySQL server as the MySQL root user:
 > mysql -uroot
 If you have assigned a password to the root account, you will also need to provide a -p option.

 For example, to create a new MySQL account with a user name of "test" and a password of "test", enter the following:
 > mysql -uroot
 mysql> GRANT ALL PRIVILEGES ON *.* TO 'test'@'localhost' IDENTIFIED BY 'test' WITH GRANT OPTION;
 mysql> exit;

-The remaining sections in this readme.txt assume that a MySQL user named "test" with the password "test" has an account on the local host.
+The remaining sections of this document assume that a MySQL user named "test" with the password "test" has an account on the local host.

 Creating a working DSN